-SECOMPANIES AS DIRECT INVESTORS
+MOZE COMPANIES AS DIRECT INVESTORS

 390s, the South Eastern European (SEE) region Western European (WE) insurance cominvestor.
-Based on their equity investwe assurers have a share of between 30% and 50% rance industry in SEE.
-Considering the premium WE insurers' share in it, WE insurance comintrained a market share of 40% on average in at market of Turkey, Bulgaria, Romania, Serbia, Both, share of total equity and of premium s expected to continue to grow in favour of WE ampanies in these markets.
-In parallel with the and in the above markets, the insurance made entries into new markets in SEE such Albania or the Republic of Moldova - thus, "wave" of direct investments.
-Apart from the as investors to the economy in total, mesment of insurance companies has also lead market behaviour, product innovation, and IISTITANCE service.
+Based on their equity invest-WE discrers have a share of between 30% and 50% ance industry in SEE.
+Considering the premium TE insurers' share in it, WE insurance comintained a market share of 40% on average in at market of Turkey, Bulgaria, Romania, Serbia, Both, share of total equity and of premium semected to continue to grow in favour of WE ampanies in these markets.
+In parallel with the emension in the above markets, the insurance asc made entries into new markets in SEE such Albania or the Republic of Moldova - thus, "wave" of direct investments.
+Apart from the relation as investors to the economy in total. mesment of insurance companies has also lead market behaviour, product innovation, and IISTIAnce service.